ngagesdk/wordle/README.md

 ## Features

-- Multiple language support such as English and Russian.
-Finnish and German are in the works.
+- Multiple language support such as English, Russian and German.
+  Finnish is in the works.

 ## Licence and Credits